Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

    4. Release the RST button
    5. Release the BOOT button (If there is no BOOT button, disconnect IO0 from GND.)
    6. Upload sketch

+> \[!IMPORTANT]
+> ESP32 version Since the SD card uses IO2 as CS, you cannot upload software in the Arduino IDE when you insert the SD card, so you must remove the SD card when uploading new code
+>

 - **If the above method still fails to upload the sketch, please follow the method below to test whether the USB2TTL communication is normal.**
   1. Connect USB-C to PC
   2. Open the serial monitor and adjust the baud rate to 115200
   3. Press the RST button on the board to restart
   4. If you can see the startup information, it means that the USB2TTL communication is normal.
 If nothing is displayed in the serial monitor, it may be that the USB2TTL bridge is damaged.

 - **Upgrade modem firmware**
    1. [T-A76XX Upgrade docs](./docs/update_fw.md) / [Video](https://youtu.be/AZkm-Z7mKn8)
    2. [SIM7670G Upgrade issue](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/issues/122) / [Video](https://www.youtube.com/watch?v=fAtrz_4DfVs)

 - **How do I connect the antenna correctly?**
    1. Check the silk screen on the board. **GPS** stands for GPS antenna.
 Only active GPS antenna can be connected here.
    2. **SIM** or **MAIN**, this is the main antenna interface of LTE
    3. **AUX** This is the diversity antenna for LTE, used to enhance the signal

 - **Solar input voltage range?**
    1. **4.4 ~ 6V** , As long as the voltage matches, the solar panel power is not limited

-- **Where can I access solar energy to charge the panel?**
+- **Where can I connect a solar panel to charge the battery?**
-   1. Some boards(T-A7670,T-A7608,T-A7670-S3,T-A7608-S3) have their own solar battery input interface, you just need to connect the solar panel correctly according to the polarity.
+  1. Some development boards (T-A7670, T-A7608, T-A7670-S3, T-A7608-S3) have a built-in solar cell input interface.
+Just connect the solar panel according to the correct polarity.
-   2. If the board has an external VBAT pin, you can connect the solar rechargeable battery input to VBAT.
-Please be careful not to exceed the battery supply voltage, which is usually 4.2V.
-   3. If there is no VBAT, you can also connect it to the VBUS Pin, which is the input pin for USB power supply.
-Connecting it to VBUS will share the 5V of the USBC.
-Please note that when connecting an external charger, disconnect the USBC or disconnect the solar energy. enter
+  2. If the board has a battery and charging management, you can also connect an external power supply to the VBUS pin, which is the input pin of the USB power supply.
+Connecting to VBUS will share the 5V voltage of USB-C. Please note that when connecting an external charger, please disconnect USB-C.
-- **How to use voice call example?**
-   1. Voice calls require external welding of the condenser microphone and speaker.
-Generally, the board silk screen is marked SPK.
-The speaker needs to be welded, and the MIC silk screen position needs to weld the condenser microphone. , **T-A7670** the microphone and speaker connections are located [issue#130](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/issues/130)

 - **SIM767XG sendSMS and VoiceCall?**
    1. Although the manual of SIM767XG states that it has the functions of making voice calls and sending text messages, the current firmware does not support it.

 - **Unable to detect SIMCard?**
    1. All SIM series need to insert the SIMCard into the board first and then power on to detect the SIM card.
 If the order is reversed, it will report that the SIMCard cannot be detected.

-- **For ESP32S3 users , If you use external power supply instead of USBC, please turn off the CDC option.
-This is because the board will wait for USB access when it starts.**
+- **For ESP32S3 users, if you use external power instead of USB-C, please turn off the CDC option.
+This is because the board will wait for USB access when it boots up (early versions, Arduino esp-core < 3.0)**
    1. For Arduino IDE users, it can be turned off in the options , Please note that turning off USB CDC will turn off Serial redirection to USBC.
 At this time, you will not see any Serial message output when opening the port from USBC, but output from GPIO43 and GPIO44.

     ```c